pattonsgirl/CS3900-AppSoftwareDev/templates/module-content.md

 # Project Requirements

+Uniquely named `.md` files within the module folder.
 The group project should have new requirements within each module based on lessons learned from the in-class work.